-John O’Leary welcomes Col. Smitty Harris + his wife Louise to the Live Inspired Podcast to share about their enduring love story 60 years in the making.
+John O’Leary welcomes Col. Smitty Harris + his wife Louise to the Live Inspired Podcast to share their enduring love story 60 years in the making.

 Colonel Carlyle Smith “Smitty” Harris spent 2,871 days (that’s nearly 8 years!) as Vietnam POW.
 At the same time, his beautiful bride Louise was courageously raising three young children while becoming an advocate and role model.